Literary reading by Taqralik Partridge, spoken word poet and writer

 With the warm ring of the spoken word at their center, Partridge’s poems wrestle with colonisation and racial violence while also reflecting rich sensory imagery—from the stain of blueberries, to the relationships of sisters and aunts, to a knowledge of the land.
-Partridge’s debut poetry collection will be launched at the Guelph Lecture—on Being by Publication Studio Guelph, with copies available for sale at the River Run Centre in Canada Company Hall.
+Partridge’s debut poetry collection was launched at the Guelph Lecture—On Being by Publication Studio Guelph, with copies available for sale at the River Run Centre in Canada Company Hall.

-As part of Musagetes’ Thread Residency program, Partridge’s curated exhibition of photographs, Qautamaat, will be opening at the Art Gallery of Guelph on Wednesday, January 22nd as part of the festival (see page 20).
+As part of Musagetes’ Thread Residency program, Partridge’s curated exhibition of photographs, Qautamaat, opened at the Art Gallery of Guelph on Wednesday, January 22nd as part of the festival (see page 20).
 Including photos from 12 artists, the exhibit documents places and phenomena of daily life, offering a visual map and memory of the lived environment in Inuit Nunangat and in urban centres further South.

 Keynote: In Conversation with Eric Fischl